Frank-Morris/NetbED/TECHNICAL.md

 1. **Manual network override:** Accessed the pfSense console directly via VirtualBox.
 Menu option 2 (Set interface(s) IP address) manually assigned the LAN interface to `10.0.1.1/24`
 2. **WebGUI configuration:** With pfSense on the same subnet, the WebGUI was accessed at `https://10.0.1.1` from the Windows Client.
 Remaining interfaces and firewall rules were configured
-3. **XML export:** The finalised configuration was exported via pfSense Diagnostics → Backup & Restore as `pfsense1_config.xml`
+3. **XML export:** The finalised configuration was exported via pfSense Diagnostics, Backup and Restore as `pfsense1_config.xml`
 4. **Automated injection:** The exported XML is now injected on every deployment via the Vagrant shell provisioner, eliminating all manual steps for end users

 A custom Vagrant box (`Netbed/pfsense`) was built from the configured VM with SSH pre-enabled, removing the requirement to manually enable SSH through the pfSense console before each deployment.

+---

+### 10.7 Stop Lab Removed - Replaced by Suspend/Resume

+The Stop Lab button (`vagrant halt`) was removed from the GUI after it was found that halting virtual machines caused the Vagrant NAT default gateway route to reassert itself on next boot, bypassing the pfSense firewall topology entirely.
+Suspend and Resume (`vagrant suspend` / `vagrant resume --no-provision`) were implemented as the replacement.
+Suspending preserves the full machine state to disk and resuming restores it without re-provisioning, which prevents the NAT route from reasserting and keeps all routing through pfSense intact.

 ---